carbon-design-system/carbon/packages/icons-vue/README.md

 }).$mount('#app');
 ```

-Using `CarbonComponentsVue` we can pass in any of the icon components that we'd
+Using `CarbonIconsVue` we can pass in any of the icon components
-like to use.
-In our application, we can then use them by doing:
+that we'd like to use.
+In our application, we can then use them by
+doing:

 ```vue
 <template>